sverx/PSGlib/README.md

 7) Set up a steady interrupt (vertical blanking for instance) so to call PSGFrame and PSGSFXFrame at a constant pace (very important!).
 The two calls are separated so you can eventually switch banks when done processing background music and need to process SFX.

-8) Start/stop tunes when needed using PSGPlay and PSGStop calls, start/cancel SFXs when needed using PSGSFXPlay and PSGSFXStop calls.
-Looping SFXs are supported too, fire them using a PSGSFXPlayLoop call.
+8) Start/stop tunes when needed using PSGPlay and PSGStop calls, start/stop SFXs when needed using PSGSFXPlay and PSGSFXStop calls.
+Looping SFXs are supported too: fire them using a PSGSFXPlayLoop call, cancel their loop using a PSGSFXCancelLoop call.